St. John's Seminary

 more recent years CEF also has engaged in follow-up studies of the

-recipients of funding to confirm the positive benefits of CEF
+recipients of funding to confirm the positive benefits of the Catholic education that CEF supports.

 CEF has